 3 – Practice your breathing

-One of the fundamentals of meditation is proper breathing technique.
+One of the fundamentals of meditation is a proper breathing technique.
 Often, you are only using this technique when you are meditating.
 Instead, try to incorporate this breathing during the course of your normal daily routine.
 This will help keep you in the present and allow you to slip into your meditative routine much easier when you start your session.
 Since you are already halfway there when you aren’t meditating since you are doing your breathing routine, it makes sense that you will more easily find that sweet spot of your meditative state.